outseta/xano-outseta/readme.md

 <script src="https://cdn.jsdelivr.net/npm/@xano/js-sdk@latest/dist/xano.min.js"></script>
 ```

-### Step 2: Include the Library Script
+### Step 2: Include the Xano Outseta script

-After the above dependiencies include the Xano Outseta library script, either in the `head` or `body` element of your HTML file.
+After the above dependiencies include the Xano Outseta script, either in the `head` or `body` element of your HTML file.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@outseta/xano-outseta@latest/dist/xano-outseta.js"></script>
 ```

-### Step 2: Initialize and Use the Library
+### Step 2: Initialize and Use the Xano Outseta script

 After including the dependencies and library scripts, initialize the Xano client and call the sync function: